dan-simon/crypt_Cpp/PLAN.md

 * Is it going to be changed?
 Yes, almost certainly.
 * Is it something I can brag about if I follow?
 Yes, and that's enough to try.

 What will Day 1 be?
-Hopefully the 23rd!
-And still of December!
-(Yes, in 2017 and not 2016, but that's the change to the schedule mentioned above.)
+Maybe the 23rd of December 2018.
+I have looked at C++ and it is harder than either dynamic or functional languages.
+Maybe even than C; in C I would know that I had to start from scratch.

+Alternatively, maybe I'll just do the Perl 6 part, but that feels fairly useless.